MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 > [!IMPORTANT]
 > In September 2022, Microsoft announced deprecation of Azure Multi-Factor Authentication Server.
 Beginning September 30, 2024, Azure Multi-Factor Authentication Server deployments no longer service multifactor authentication (MFA) requests.
 Customers of Azure Multi-Factor Authentication Server, for MIM SSPR or MIM PAM approvals, must move to instead use either custom MFA providers, or Windows Hello or smartcard-based authentication in AD.

+## Hybrid reporting

+The MIM hybrid reporting feature, introduced with Microsoft Identity Manager (MIM) 2016, is deprecated.
+This feature allowed the MIM hybrid reporting agent to send event logs from the MIM service to Microsoft Entra, enabling reports for password reset using self-service password reset (SSPR) and self-service group management (SSGM) in the Microsoft Entra audit log.
+This is replaced by using Azure Arc agent to send those event logs to Azure Monitor, as this allows more flexible reports.
+As of November 2025, the cloud endpoints used by the MIM hybrid reporting agent will no longer be available, and customers should transition to Azure Monitor or similar.
+Other MIM and Entra ID Connect Health capabilities are unaffected by this deprecation.

+For more information, see [Microsoft Identity Manager 2016 reporting with Azure Monitor](mim-azure-monitor-reporting.md).

 ## Connectors and Management Agents